Common questions about ADHD & autism in Scotland

 Wait times vary significantly between health boards.
 Some are around 12–18 months; others are considerably longer, with some boards reporting waits of several years.
 Our NHS waiting times page collects the latest figures reported by boards across Scotland.

-Under Scotland's Treatment Time Guarantee, NHS boards must treat patients within 18 weeks of referral.
-This guarantee is frequently breached for ADHD and autism services.
+Under Scotland's Treatment Time Guarantee, NHS boards must treat eligible patients within 18 weeks of the decision to treat.
+In practice, the waits reported to us for ADHD and autism assessment run far beyond this, our FOI data shows adult medians of up to 194 weeks.

 Does Right to Choose apply in Scotland?